-Switzerland becomes first developed economy to cut interest rate
+Switzerland Becomes First Developed Economy To Cut Interest Rate

 "The easing of monetary policy has been made possible because the fight against inflation over the past two and a half years has been effective," the central bank said in a statement.

-"For some months now, inflation has been back below two percent and thus in the range the SNB equates with price stability."
+"For some months now, inflation has been back below 2 per cent and thus in the range the SNB equates with price stability."

 The SNB said that according to its forecasts, inflation in Switzerland was likely to remain within the current range over the next few years.